ziyoung/better-wilcom-docs/wilcom-docs/Setup/hardware/Configure_machine_runtime_settings.md

 ## To configure machine runtime settings...

-1Select Setup > Machine Runtime Setup.
+1. Select Setup > Machine Runtime Setup.
 Or run the command from the Design Information > Runtime tab.
 The Machine Runtime Setup dialog opens.
 The dialog lists all machines currently defined for the purposes of runtime analysis.

 ![MachineRuntimeSetup.png](assets/MachineRuntimeSetup.png)

-2Click Create to set up a new runtime definition.
+2. Click Create to set up a new runtime definition.
 The Machine Runtime Settings dialog opens.

 ![hardware00046.png](assets/hardware00046.png)

-3Use the Name and Comment fields to uniquely identify the machine or machine class.
+3. Use the Name and Comment fields to uniquely identify the machine or machine class.

 The class may be based on machine model.
 However different machines of the same model may be set up for different purposes – e.g. to run at different speeds.
 If so, you’ll need to set up different classes to suit.

 Note: Machine types set up here are independent of machines defined in Connection Manager Setup or Embroidery Machine Connection dialogs.

-4Create a runtime definition for the machine.
+4. Create a runtime definition for the machine.
 Parameters are based on machine specs, controller feedback, and/or empirical observation:

 | Option              | Function                                                                                                                                                                                                           |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |